microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

 ### Limitations
 For this preview release, please be aware of these limitations:

-1. Orchestrator has to be deployed on an x64 platform.
-If you are deploying your bot to a cloud service, please be aware that you need to publish your bot with a `win-x64` [runtime identifier](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish), or use Composer's built-in Azure deployment.
+1. It is recommended to deploy Orchestrator on the `x86-64` platform.
+On Azure, it is recommended to publish your bot application with the `win-x64` [runtime identifier](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish), or use Composer's built-in Azure deployment to do this automatically.

-1. We are supporting English-only for this release.

 1. Orchestrator does not support entity extraction for this release.
 Any entities declared in your LU file will be ignored.